dougeby/IntuneDocs/intune/app-modern-authentication-block.md

 ---
 # required metadata

-title: Block apps with no modern authentication
+title: Block apps with no modern authentication on Intune
 description:
 keywords:
 author: andredm7